 prototypeIdto the location of the YAML prototype definition in the

 Create the prototype YAML file in the location defined in the

 info.magnolia.module.site.templates.PrototypeTemplateDefinition(or a subclass).

 Prototype is a TemplateDefinition, which means it supports the same properties as page definition, including common template properties.
 However, typically you don’t use them all.
 Here are the typical use cases:

 A page template script typically starts with an opening

-A custom definition class which extends ConfiguredTemplateDefinition, an implementation of TemplateDefinition.
+A custom definition class that extends ConfiguredTemplateDefinition (an implementation of TemplateDefinition).
 You only need a custom class if you want to add your own nodes and properties in the prototype.
 Implement corresponding methods to operate on those properties in the definition class.